 Angular and React do the same thing in different ways, but the most significant difference is that one is made by Google and the other is done by Facebook - two humongous corporations competing for top talent in the industry.
 Unless you want to work for either Google or Facebook in specific, there’s no good or bad choice here.

-Comparing open source languages like Python or PHP is like comparing gasoline to diesel.
-Both types of cars have a steering wheel, headlights, fuel cap and an ignition.
-But as an experienced driver you will feel the difference between both as soon as you start the engine.
+Comparing programming languages like Python or PHP is like comparing gasoline to diesel.
+Cars running on either of these have a steering wheel, headlights, fuel cap and an ignition.
+But as an experienced driver you will feel the difference between either as soon as you start the engine.
 Does that mean one is better than the other?
 Not necessarily.

-Programming languages are built for specific reasons and operate on various sets of assumptions, but that doesn’t mean one is necessarily better or worse than the other.
+Programming languages are built for specific reasons and operate on specific sets of assumptions.
+But that doesn’t mean one is inherently better or worse than the other per se.

 Is there anything else I should know?